 Note: Being neighbours means sharing some common border, which is more than just a single point.
-Also, the shares of each of the king's children need not be equal.
+Also, the shares of each of the king's children need not be equal or of the same shape.

 Q. Do you think that this is possible?
 Can you draw a map below such that the king's wish is satisfied?
 Draw a kingdom of any shape and look for a possible solution satisfying the King's wish.
 Is your solution similar to your classmates?